anomalylabs/relationship-field_type/documentation/general/configuration.md

 ### `related`

-The namespaced related model
+The class string of the related model.

 ### `handler`

-A handler to further process the options
+The options handler callable string.
+Any valid callable class string can be used.
+The default value is `'Anomaly\RelationshipFieldType\RelationshipFieldTypeOptions@handle'`.

+The handler is responsible for setting the available options on the field type instance.

+**NOTE:** This option can not be set through the GUI configuration.